Defining the Research Problem and Research Methodology for Lean Construction Research

 Dr Emmanuel Daniel is currently a lecturer in construction management at Solent University, Southampton United kingdom where he teaches and conducts research in the field of construction management and lean construction.
 Emmanuel obtained his PhD in Construction Management from Nottingham Trent University (NTU), UK.
 His research developed an approach to support construction stakeholders in the implementation of the La st Planner System known as “the Last Planner System Path Clearing Approach”.
 He obtained a Master’s degree in Construction Project Management with distinction at NTU and a Master’s degree in Construction Management from the University of Lagos, Nigeria.
 Emmanuel has worked on various funded projects valued at £60,000 in the field of lea n construction and Construction Management.
 His research outputs have been published in international peer reviewed journals and conferences.
 He is a peer reviewer to over six international journals.
 His research interests include; lean construction, social value, sustainable construction, capacity development and construction in developing countries.
 Emmanuel has over six years’ practical experience in the construction industry, where he occupied various positions such as site engineer, construction manager and project engineer.
 He is a Chartered Member of the CIOB UK and currently serves as Vice Chair of the CIOB Southampton HUB.
 He is an active member of Lean Construction Institute, UK and a Fellow of the Higher Education Academy , UK

 Dr. Ritu Ahuja, MRICS, is an Architect with specialization in Construction Project Management from University of Manchester, UK.
 She has completed her doctoral studies from RICS School of Built Environment, RICS SBE, Amity University in 2017.
-She is currently working as an Associate Professor at RICS SBE where she coordinates the research and consultancy activities for the school and teaches the specialised elective of Lean Practices to the post graduate students along with other construction project management subjects.
+In the recent past, she was working as an Associate Professor at RICS SBE where she coordinated the research and consultancy activities for the school and taught the specialized elective of Lean Practices to the post graduate students along with other construction project management subjects.
 She has a blend of academic and professional experience.
 She has worked as a Project Manager for various government projects like DGMAP, AIIMS etc. Her research interests include Lean construction, Building Information Modeling (BIM) and sustainability.
 She has presented her research at several national and international conferences.
 She has also been a part of some of the most prestigious international research & doctoral symposiums like IGLC & EPOS-ARCOM.
 She is an active member of ILCE, India and PMI, North India Chapter.